compose-run/blazebase-realworld-example-app/README.md

 The build is minified and the filenames include the hashes.

-Your app is ready to be deployed!
+### `npm run deploy`

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+This project is configured to be deployed to Github Pages, which works because the routing is hash-based and Blazebase is fully serverless.

 # Blazebase